Event ID 4624 explained: Windows successful logon and LogonType reference

 The signal is unexpected recurrence or novel combinations, not raw volume.

-What 4624 doesn't tell you
+What 4624 does not tell you

-- No process information: you see the logon, not what ran in the resulting session.
+- No process information.
+You see the logon, not what ran in the resulting session.
 Pivot

-Reading them at scale
+Reading at scale